-Royal Palace of Caserta architecture
+Architectural style of the Royal Palace of Caserta

 Inside, you can view the Palatine Chapel, historical apartments, court theatre and the Picture Gallery.
-To me, the most impressive is the Grand Staircase that splits into two parallel staircases at the landing.
+To me, the most impressive is the Grand Staircase which splits into two parallel staircases at the landing.
 Decorated in marble with elegant arches, statues and marble lions, the staircase is a masterpiece of architecture and scenography.
 It also became an inspiration for future staircase design.

-While we couldn’t see those rooms, we got a taste of the library in the reading rooms that are open to the public.
+In addition to the private apartments, you have to see the Palatine Library.
+Commissioned by Queen Maria Carolina of Habsburg-Lorraine at the end of the 18th century, the library consists of five rooms, two antechambers and three additional rooms that house an extensive book collection of over 14,000 volumes.
+Queen Maria Carolina was the wife of Ferdinand IV of Bourbon, who inherited the Royal Palace of Caserta from his father, King Charles.
+While we couldn’t see all those rooms, we got a taste of the library in the reading rooms that are open to the public.
 Here you’ll find some of the volumes and a couple of globes, a brass telescope and two barometers.

 Caserta Palace gardens

-Behind the spectacular Royal Palace of Caserta, you’ll find the equally magnificent gardens.
+Behind the spectacular Royal Palace of Caserta, you’ll find equally magnificent gardens.
 There is an Italian-style garden with an artificial lake, grottos and a building that resembles a small castle.
 Then there is the English-style garden with rare botanical species of plants, creeks and sculptures.

 When you leave the palace, you’ll face a path before you that stretches for over 3 km (2 miles).
 As the park grounds cover over 121 hectares (300 acres), that is a lot of space to cover.
 You can wander down the path and admire the fountains and water features.
 You can also rent a bike if you don’t want to walk.
 I would recommend taking the shuttle from the palace to the end of the gardens and then walking back.
-That way, you can fully take in space and the design.
+That way, you can fully take in the space and the design.

 Along the long path are five fountains and cascades that surround the canal.
 Each fountain fills out a basin, some of which have fish in them.
 The five fountains include 1) the Fountain of Diana and Actaeon, 2) the Fountain of Venus and Adonis, 3) the Fountain of the Dolphins, 4) the Fountain of Aeolus, and 5) the Fountain of Ceres.
-All are adorned with sculptures and are definitely worth admiring
+All are adorned with sculptures and are definitely worth admiring.

 Another great spot to check out is the Monumental Complex Belvedere San Leucio, about a 10-minute drive from the palace.
 When King Charles envisioned Caserta as the new centre of his kingdom, he also planned to conduct a social experiment centred around silk making.
-The former hunting lodge was turned into a silk mill with workers living in the complex surrounding it.
+The former hunting lodge was turned into a silk mill, with workers living in the complex surrounding it.
 Workers were guaranteed homes, access to schools, medical care and all services.
-It was operating on the concept of the value of work and equality, an idea unheard of before in Europe.
+It was operating on the concept of the value of work and equality, an idea unheard of in Europe.

-Read more about The Utopian Colony of San Leucio
+Read more about The Utopian Colony of San Leucio.

 After Charles abdicated in favour of the Spanish crown in 1759, he left the project to his son, King Ferdinand IV.
 As Ferdinando was a minor at the time, the project took some time to develop.
 The Royal Colony of San Leucio finally came to fruition in 1776.
 The project didn’t last long due to the political climate in Europe.
 Today you can visit the silk factory museum and check out the machines preserved almost intact.